 IFFGD, the International Foundation for Functional Gastrointestinal Disorders, is a place you can go to find help and support.

 Here is a list of several other outside resources that provide information and support for people with short bowel syndrome:

 Digestive Health Alliance (DHA).
-The grassroots arm of IFFGD where individuals can interact and take action to improve treatments and help find cures for functional GI and motility disorders, like gastroparesis, through coordinated fundraising, advocacy, and awareness efforts.>
+The grassroots arm of IFFGD where individuals can interact and take action to improve treatments and help find cures for functional GI and motility disorders through coordinated fundraising, advocacy, and awareness efforts.>

 - A Patient’s Guide to Managing a Short Bowel, by Carol Rees Parrish, M.S., R.D.
 An easy to read and comprehensive book aimed at patients and family members that helps understand the workings of the GI tract and how patients can get the most from their own short gut.
 Includes dietary guidelines, sample meal plans, as well as descriptions of treatments and management issues.
 Available online free of charge in the U.S. and Canada.